PalisadoesFoundation/talawa-api/INSTALLATION.md

     4. Select the project you created in the Firebase console in step 2.
     5. Add iOS and android platforms to the project.
     6. Overwrite the `firebase_options.dart` file if asked so.
-    7. Copy the keys to `firebaseOptions.js`, dummy values are provided for reference, replace them.
+    7. Copy the keys to `.env` file, for how to set keys refer to `.env.sample` file.
     8. Undo the changes made to the `firebase_options.dart` file by pasting the old content from step 2.

 11. Start the `talawa-api` server using the below command in the same terminal.